lucasvanlierop/docker-festival-workshop/README.md

 ## Projects

 You have to choose a project to to work on during the workshop.
 We don't mind whether that's a personal or professional project.
-If you don't have a project you could start with with default Symfony/Laravel/Drupal/Wordpress/x project or something which isn't PHP based OR you could help containerize existing projects like for example the [DomCode rafflers](https://travis-ci.org/domcode/rafflers/builds/240328946?utm_source=github_status&utm_medium=notification)
+If you don't have a project you could start with with default framework-of-your-choice project OR you could help containerize existing projects like for example the [DomCode rafflers](https://travis-ci.org/domcode/rafflers/builds/240328946?utm_source=github_status&utm_medium=notification)

 ## Resources